 There are a wide range of reasons why a person may benefit from seeing an exercise physiologist, including:

 - Reduced mobility

 …and much more!

 Exercise Physiology for children

-Exercise Physiologists can also spceialise in behavioural modification programs for people of all ages, children included.
+Exercise Physiologists can also specialise in behavioural modification programs for children.

 Our EPs aim to make sessions fun and engaging, all the while using appropriate prescription to meet your child’s goals.
 The “disguised” exercises and activities worked through will cater to your child’s needs considering their age, growth, and stage of development.
 Sessions can be in-clinic or off-site including schools and local parks.

 EP sessions can target many areas, including

 - development of gross and fine motor skills

 - core strengthening